Skip to main content

 Photographing Period Properties: A Guide for Somerset Estate Agents

-Somerset is rich in period architecture, from Georgian townhouses in Bath to thatched cottages in the countryside.
-Here's how professional photography captures the character that sells these homes.
+Somerset is rich in period architecture.
+Here's how professional photography captures the character of Georgian townhouses and thatched cottages.

 For estate agents marketing these properties, capturing their character and charm through photography is essential.
 Period properties have unique qualities that require a specific approach, and getting it right can make the difference between a listing that lingers and one that generates immediate interest.